 - 6.1.
-All matches shall be played in accordance with the IFAB Laws of the Game in force at the time of The Competition and as laid down by the International Football Association Board.
-In the case of any discrepancy in the interpretation of the IFAB Laws of the Game, the English version shall be authoritative. - 6.2.
+All matches shall be played in accordance with the Laws of the Game in force at the time of The Competition and as laid down by the International Football Association Board (IFAB).
+In the case of any discrepancy in the interpretation of the Laws of the Game, the English version shall be authoritative. - 6.2.
 Each match shall last 90 minutes, comprising two periods of 45 minutes, with a half-time interval of 15 minutes. - 6.3.
 If, in accordance with the provisions of these Regulations, extra time is to be played as the result of a draw at the end of normal playing time, it shall always consist of two periods of 15 minutes each, with an interval of 5 minutes at the end of normal playing time, but with no interval between the two periods of extra time.

-Further to the above, if extra time is to be played, each team will have the option to make one additional substitution. - 6.4.
+- 6.4.
 If the score is still level after extra time, penalty kicks shall be taken to determine the winner in accordance with the procedure described in the IFAB Laws of the Game published by FIFA. - 6.5.
 Each team will be permitted to use a maximum of five (5) substitutes.
-To reduce disruption to the match, each team will have a maximum of three (3) opportunities to make substitutions during the game; substitutions may also be made at half-time.
-If both teams make a substitution at the same time, this will count as one (1) of the three (3) opportunities for each team.
+To reduce disruption to the match, each team will have a maximum of three opportunities to make substitutions during the game; substitutions may also be made at half-time.
+If both teams make a substitution at the same time, this will count as one of the three opportunities for each team.
 Unused substitutions and opportunities are carried forward into extra time.
-In the knockout stage, if the match goes to extra time, teams will each have one (1) additional substitution opportunity; substitutions may also be made before the start of extra time and at half-time in extra time.
+An additional substitution will be allowed in extra time, teams will each have one additional substitution opportunity; substitutions may also be made before the start of extra time and at half-time in extra time.
+Substitutions made during half time, before the start of the extra time and at half-time of the extra time will not reduce the substitution opportunities available. - 6.6.
+Video Assistant Referee (VAR) may be used for reviewing match-changing decisions/incidents as per the protocol established by the IFAB.